There are currently no active references in this article.

 Tilia chinensis is an extremely variable species from the broad ring of mountains surrounding Sichuan (Pigott 2012), where it makes a big tree with a rounded, spreading crown.
 A member of Section Astrophylira, the leaves are dull green above, the undersides covered in brown hair with the green showing through.
 The extent of this indumentum is variable and not considered taxonomically significant by Pigott (2012), although the Flora of China treatment (Tang et al. 2007) uses it to distinguish infraspecific taxa.
 Within T. chinensis, Flora of China maintains var. investita (V. Engl.)
 Rehder, with fewer hairs on the leaf underside, though with tufts of hair in the leaf axils, and var. intonsa (E.H.
 Wilson) Y.C.
 Hsu & R. Zhuge (see Bean: B601), with longer, dense tomentum on the twigs (said to be glabrous in var. chinensis); but it is likely that these are merely points in a continuum (Grimshaw & Bayton 2009).

 Rare in North American collections, two specimens are established in the David C. Lam Asian Garden, Vancouver, one of var. intonsa (garden origin, 1988), the other from SICH 1158 of 1993 (University of British Columbia 2020).
-There are several recent accessions at the Arnold Arboretum, MA (Arnold Arboretum 2020).
+There are several recent accessions at the Arnold Arboretum, Massachusetts (Arnold Arboretum 2020).

 Dirk Benoit of Pavia Boomkwekerij has found T. chinensis difficult to propagate, as it will not ‘take’ on stocks of either T. cordata or T. platyphyllos (Benoit 2006).
-However, this is not every grafter’s experience, since Humphreys (2019) reports the use of T. chinensis as an interstem graft between T. cordata rootstock and T. callidonta scion.
+However, this is not every grafter’s experience, since Humphrey (2019) reports the use of T. chinensis as an interstem graft between T. cordata rootstock and T. callidonta scion.
 Even so, failure of the scion probably explains why the trees labelled T. intonsa at Colesbourne mentioned by Bean (1981) and Clarke (1988) are both T. platyphyllos (Grimshaw & Bayton 2009).